-Of participants who do not buy rhino horn, 95% said the Chinese government should take stricter action to prevent the use of rhino horns.
-Even 72% of those who purchase rhino horns agreed with stricter restrictions.
+4. Of participants who do not buy rhino horn, 95% said the Chinese government should take stricter action to prevent the use of rhino horns.
+Even 87% (compared to 72% in 2012) of those who purchase rhino horns agreed with stricter restrictions.